-- HDMI to HDMI cable (only if used with a desktop environment)
+- HDMI to HDMI cable (please control correct cable, needed only if used with a desktop environment)

 - USB Keyboard (only if used without ssh connection and/or with a desktop environment)

-Remember the importance of the correct Power Supply and microSD performance class (their impact on overall performances are described in one of my previous articles).
+Remember the importance of the correct Power Supply and microSD performance class (their impact is described on improving Raspberry PI performances article).

 What Can I Do With A Raspberry Pi 3 Model A+?